Blinatumomab [BLI3]

 Note

-The data on this page was produced using version 1.352 of the CDF list, downloaded from an archive of NHS England’s website on 04 March 2025 at 09:00.
+The data on this page was produced using version 1.377 of the CDF list, downloaded from NHS England’s website on 18 November 2025 at 09:00.

 If NHS England has published a new version of the CDF List but this site has not yet accessed that, this form may be out of date.
 Additionally, if any update has occurred without NHS England noting it as a change, this page will be out of date.